HedgehogDevelopment/HedgehogDevelopment.github.io/tds/index.markdown

 title: Index Test
 layout: MainLayout
 ---

 # Team Development for Sitecore

 ## About TDS

-TDS (Team Development for Sitecore), a Microsoft Visual Studio Plugin, brings Sitecore items into Visual Studio while reducing developer’s deployment time to almost zero.
+TDS (Team Development for Sitecore), a Microsoft Visual Studio Plugin, brings Sitecore items into Visual Studio while reducing developerâ€™s deployment time to almost zero.
 By using TDS, developers can improve control and overall team performance by integrating Source Code Control into Sitecore and Visual Studio projects.
 TDS allows new developers to be easily added to a project.
 New developers can get the most recent updates from the Source Code Control and begin making updates to the project almost immediately.
 TDS eliminates the need for manually tracking item changes for deployment, since all changes are automatically